TheodorusR/githubjobs/README.md

 # githubjobs
-A nice looking Github Jobs app (with Dark Mode!)
+A nice looking Github Jobs Clone (with Dark Mode!)